ericwq/s6/README.md

 # s6-overlay
 A practical docker image based on [s6-overlay](https://github.com/just-containers/s6-overlay), [ssh](https://www.openssh.com/), [utmps](https://git.skarnet.org/cgi-bin/cgit.cgi/utmps/about/).

+## usage

+check the `build.md` for how to build image and run container.

 ## the relationship between s6 and s6-overlay

 `s6` is the base, it is best used in virtual machine instead of docker container. `s6-overlay` is the `s6` wrapper for docker container.